cerner/terra-framework/packages/terra-application-layout/docs/usage.md

 The ApplicationLayout has two rendering modes: `standard` and `compact`.
   - The `standard` rendering occurs at `medium`, `large`, and `huge` breakpoints.
   - The `compact` rendering occurs at `tiny` and `small` breakpoints.

-Depending on the rendering mode, the ApplicationLayout's prop data is rendered in different ways.

 |Prop|`standard` Rendering|`compact` Rendering|
 |---|---|---|